win-acme/win-acme.github.io/reference/plugins/validation/tls-alpn/selfhosting.md

 # Self-hosting
-This plugin launches a temporary built-in TCP listener that stores the validation response in memory.
-There for  share port 80 with IIS and other (Microsoft) software so this doesn't interfere with regular traffic.
+This plugin launches a temporary built-in TCP listener that stores the validation details in memory.
+This requires exclusive access to the port, so it cannot be used while another application is handling connections.
-Not all software supports this port sharing feature though.
-If you get errors telling you that the listener cannot be started, please look for another validation method.

 ## Non-default port
-Even though Let's Encrypt will always try to open the validation connection on port 443, you may internally NAT that to another port.
+Even though the ACME server will always open the validation connection on port 443, you may forward that to another port within your internal infrastructure.
 Using the `--validationport` switch you can tell the plugin to listen to a specific port.

 ## Unattended
 `--validationmode tls-alpn-01 --validation selfhosting [--validationport 4330]`